-Rescuers make last desperate push as final hours of oxygen on missing Titanic submersible tick down
+Rescuers make a last desperate push as final hours of oxygen on the missing Titanic sub tick down

 Even those who expressed optimism warned that many obstacles remain: from pinpointing the vessel’s location, to reaching it with rescue equipment, to bringing it to the surface — assuming it’s still intact.
 And all that has to happen before the passengers’ oxygen supply runs out.

-The full area being searched was twice the size of Connecticut in waters as deep as 13,200 feet (4,020 meters).
+The full area being searched was twice the size of the U.S. state of Connecticut in waters as deep as 13,200 feet (4,020 meters).
 Captain Jamie Frederick of the First Coast Guard District said authorities were still holding out hope of saving the five passengers onboard.

-“This is a search and rescue mission, 100%,” he said Wednesday.
+“This is a search-and-rescue mission, 100%,” he said Wednesday.

 The area of the North Atlantic where the Titan vanished Sunday is also prone to fog and stormy conditions, making it an extremely challenging environment to conduct a search-and-rescue mission, said Donald Murphy, an oceanographer who served as chief scientist of the Coast Guard’s International Ice Patrol.